-Site launched in 2011 independent of SMS management by longtime local Springs aficionado and volunteer Stuart Ward.
+The site was launched in 2011 independent of SMS management by longtime local Springs aficionado and volunteer, moi, Stuart Ward.

-Until late 2017, was only mildly disgruntled work-trade volunteer (relatively speaking) over dismal way things were going after first ownership change in generations went down.
-In denial, I nurtured Pollyanna hopes place would turn around...eventually.
-Especially with new, at first seemingly promising, stewardship.
+Until late 2017 I was only a mildly disgruntled work-trade helper (relatively speaking) over the dismal changes made soon after the first 'ownership' change in generations went down.
+In denial, I nurtured Pollyanna hopes place would turn around eventually with the new, at first seemingly promising (if mysterious), stewardship.

-In wake of shocking changes new ownership brought about once showing true colors, became one uber-disgruntled ex-"employee" indeed.
-With heavy heart, suspended 17 years of psyched involvement (10% paid, 90% informal volunteer work-trade) to join growing de facto boycott of the long cherished realm.
+In the wake of the calamitous changes new 'ownership wrought once showing their true colors, the writer became one uber-"disgruntled ex-employee" indeed.
+With heavy heart, I suspended 18 years of psyched involvement (10% paid, 90% ridiculously informal work-trade) to join the growing de facto boycott of the cherished, now beleaguered realm.

-Tragic December 2017 sweat lodge removal and taking out spring source gazebo's love-offering prayer altar, on top of the year-earlier clothing-optional ban -- became the last straw for countless now-estranged fans.
+The tragic December 2017 sweatlodge removal and taking out of spring source gazebo's love-offering prayer altar -- on top of the year-earlier clothing-optional ban -- became the last straw for countless now-estranged fans.

-Note: some of what follows was written long ago during relatively more tranquil, semi-alternative-culture-friendly times.
+Note: some of what follows was written long ago, during the place's more tranquil and tenuously alternative-culture-friendly times.
 Make due allowances.

-What has made this rustic retreat tucked away in wilds near Weed, California, revered by so many for so long?
+What made this rustic retreat tucked away in the wilds near Weed, California revered by so many for so long?

 Its mineral water?
-Age-old Native American reverence as sacred healing grounds?
-Sound of rushing creek amid evergreen canyon minutes off interstate?
+Its age-old Native American reverence as sacred healing grounds?
+The sound of rushing creek amid evergreen canyon just minutes off interstate highway?

 Maybe being a believed energy vortex, amplifying vibrations any present might call forth?
-Or dollop of body freedom -- allowed until late 2016 and if there's a God in heaven will be again -- to fully embrace nature, experience body liberation, and enhance purifying, healing and rejuvenating process?
+Or the dollop of body freedom -- allowed until late 2016 and, if there's a God in heaven, will be again some day -- to fully embrace nature, experience body liberation and enhance the purifying, healing and rejuvenating process?

-Or staff who, when not scrambling or caught up in tedium or falling down black holes, could feel transported to summer camp, whose enthusiasm rubbed off on visitors and vice versa?
+Or employees, who when not scrambling or caught up in tedium almost felt transported to summer camp, and whose enthusiasm rubbed off on visitors and vice versa?

 Of course, that indefinable attraction to Stewart Springs has been for all the above and more.